jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 full dataset, so clearly, these patterns are holding sway in a number of business categories.

-71
-Summary
-The System Intrusion pattern is the newest big dog to arrive on the scene in this sector.
-Employees continue to be a cause of breaches in this vertical, although Internal actors are seven times more likely to make a mistake than to commit a malicious act that causes a breach.
-Here and now
-The System Intrusion pattern has drop\-kicked the Social Engineering pattern right out of the top three club.
-This was quite the coup, considering the Social Engineering pattern was in the top spot last year.
-In part, this may be attributed to some prominent and far\-reaching supply chain breaches that came to light last year.
-As the Social Engineering pattern fell, the Basic Web Application Attacks stepped in to fill the vacuum.
-Miscellaneous Errors remained in the middle spot, with the trio of Misconfiguration, Misdelivery and Loss nearly tied for what caused the most error\- based breaches in this sector.
-The occurrence of errors in this industry accounts for the prevalence of breaches caused by the Internal actor.
-While there was a smattering of Misuse breaches in this sector, Internal actors are about seven times more likely to make a mistake that causes a breach than they are to do something malicious.
-We have said before how popular Credentials are as a data type to be raided.
-However, this years data showed a drop from 2021s report, when it was 80% in this industry.
-Personal was only 18% last year, but has now catapulted into the top spot.
+2022 DBIR Industries

+70

 Public
-Administration
+Administration N

-NAICS
-92
+S
+C
+A

+I

+2
+9

 Frequency

+Top patterns

+Threat actors

+Actor motives

+Data
+compromised

+Top IG1
+protective
+controls

+What is the
+same?

 2,792 incidents, 537
 with confirmed data
 disclosure
-Top patterns

 System Intrusion,
 Miscellaneous Errors
 and Basic Web
 Application Attacks
 represent 81% of
 breaches
-Threat actors

 External (78%),
 Internal (22%)
 (breaches)
-Actor motives

 Financial (80%),
 Espionage (18%),
 Ideology (1%), Grudge
 (1%) (breaches)
-Data
-compromised

 Personal (46%),
 Credentials (34%),
 Other (28%), Internal
 (28%) (breaches)
-Top IG1
-protective
-controls

 Security Awareness
 and Skills Training
 (CSC 14\), Access
 Control Management
 (CSC 6\), Account
 Management (CSC 5\)
-What is the
-same?

 Miscellaneous Errors
 remain in the top
 three patterns in the
 same place as last
 year.

+Summary

+The System Intrusion pattern is the newest big dog to arrive on the scene in this sector.
+Employees continue to be a cause of breaches in this vertical, although Internal actors are seven times more likely to make a mistake than to commit a malicious act that causes a breach.

-Patterns in years5\-year
+Patterns in years

+5\-year
 difference

 3\-year
 difference

 Difference
 with peers

 Basic Web
 Application Attacks

 No change

 Greater

 Less

-Miscellaneous Errors
-No change
+Miscellaneous Errors No change

 Less

 Less

 System Intrusion

 Greater

 Greater

 Greater

+Here and now

+The System Intrusion pattern has drop\-kicked the Social Engineering pattern right out of the “top three” club.
+This was quite the coup, considering the Social Engineering pattern was in the top spot last year.
+In part, this may be attributed to some prominent and far\-reaching supply chain breaches that came to light last year.

+As the Social Engineering pattern fell, the Basic Web Application Attacks stepped in to fill the vacuum.
+Miscellaneous Errors remained in the middle spot, with the trio of Misconfiguration, Misdelivery and Loss nearly tied for what caused the most error\- based breaches in this sector.

+The occurrence of errors in this industry accounts for the prevalence of breaches caused by the Internal actor.
+While there was a smattering of Misuse breaches in this sector, Internal actors are about seven times more likely to make a mistake that causes a breach than they are to do something malicious.

+We have said before how popular Credentials are as a data type to be raided.
+However, this year’s data showed a drop from 2021’s report, when it was 80% in this industry.
+Personal was only 18% last year, but has now catapulted into the top spot.

-2022 DBIRIndustries
+2022 DBIR Industries

-72
+71

+Figure 100\.
+Patterns over time in Public Administration breaches

+Figure 101 illustrates the change in the Espionage\-motivated actors in this industry since 2017\.
+As you can see, when the Espionage motive fell, the Financial\-motivated attacks rose.
+It appears that the Public Administration sector has joined the rest of us in being targeted by criminals looking to make a buck.
+Welcome to the party, pal!27

 Step into
 my raggedy
 DeLorean

 In honor of our 15\-year anniversary, we wanted to take a look back in time at what has changed in this sector.